 Evenings: Monday & Wednesday, 5:30 PM - 8:00 PM.

-Next class starts February 5, 2018 (Depending on enrollment, start date may change)
+Next class starts August-September 2020 (Depending on enrollment, start date may change)

-Tuition and Books $1,200.00.
-One third (1/3) of tuition is due upon registration.
+Tuition and Books $1,200.00. $400 towards tuition is due upon registration.
+Tuition must be paid in full by 7 weeks from the first class or student will be terminated.
 Money orders or cash are accepted.
 Personal checks and or credit cards are not accepted.